Big W (United Kingdom): Prior experience

-Prior to the formation of Big W, Woolworths already had prior experience with operating large out-of-town stores.
-Under their former parent company, The F.W.
-Woolworth Company opened their first British Woolco store in Oadby, Leicestershire in 1967.
-The store was 63,000 sqft and offered many products like groceries, fashion and household products under one roof.
+Before the formation of Big W, Woolworths had already experimented in the out-of-town market under its former parent, the F. W. Woolworth Company.
+F.W.
+Woolworth operated a chain of out-of-town department stores in the United States named Woolco; and in 1967 had expanded the chain to the United Kingdom with the opening of a store in Oadby, Leicestershire in 1967.
+The store was 63,000 sqft and offered many products like groceries, fashion and household products under one roof; being the first out-of-town store of its type in the country.
 By the 1970s, the company operated twelve stores under the brand.

 When the F.W.
-Woolworth Company spun off the British Woolworth chain into Woolworth Holdings PLC in 1983, so were the Woolco stores.
-Eventually, the now-named Woolworths decided to exit the out-of-town market and sold them off to supermarket chain Gateway in 1986, which then sold the stores to Asda in 1988.
+Woolworth Company spun off the British Woolworth chain into Woolworth Holdings PLC in 1983, Woolco UK was also included in the sale.
+By 1986, the company had exited the out-of-town business and sold all Woolco stores to Gateway, which then sold the stores to Asda in 1988.